NicholasGranlund/SSY098-image-analysis-CTH/README.md

 ## Lab 1: The SIFT Descriptor

-- In this laboratory session, the topic of discussion is the Scale-Invariant Feature Transform (SIFT) descriptor.
-SIFT is a well-known technique used for detecting and describing features in the field of computer vision.
+- This laboratory session covers the Scale-Invariant Feature Transform (SIFT) descriptor, which is a well-known technique for detecting and describing features in computer vision.
+SIFT is particularly powerful because it can detect features that are invariant to changes in scale, rotation, and other transformations in images.

 ## Lab 2: Learning and convolutional neural networks